abdi0987/ViaJS/README.md

 add __via-pages__ attribute to your div element to specifiy where to load the content

-Specifiy your views url and a defaultView if the user enters an invalid hashtag url Then call the init function and pass it your views
+Specifiy your views url and a defaultView if the user enters an invalid hashtag url.

+Then call the init function and pass it your views

 ```javascript